-GEO1005 Introduction to Geography......2 cr

-An introduction to the study of the interrelation of human and physical geography.
+GEO1005 Introduction to Geography......2 cr An introduction to the study of the interrelation of human and physical geography.
 Attention is directed to geographical concepts, maps, physical geography, population geography, cultural geography, political geography, agriculture and economic geography.

-An introduction to the study of the interrelation of human and physical geography.
+GEO1007 Principles of Geography ^{DEO}3 cr An introduction to the study of the interrelation of human and physical geography.
 Attention is directed to geographical concepts, maps, physical geography, population geography, cultural geography, political geography, agricultural and economic geography.
 May be taken to satisfy the Scientific & Quantitative Literacy social science requirement in the core curriculum.
 Equivalent to GEO1005.

-An analysis of the global perspective of peoples and places in a political and economic geographical context.
+GEO1015 World Geography2 cr An analysis of the global perspective of peoples and places in a political and economic geographical context.
 Topics include the study of the various geographical regions of the world with attention paid to the particular aspects of each region's peoples, cultures and economic development.

-GEO1017 Principles of World Geography DEO ......3 cr

-An analysis of the global perspective of peoples and places in a political and economic geographical context.
+GEO1017 Principles of World Geography ^{DEO}3 cr An analysis of the global perspective of peoples and places in a political and economic geographical context.
 Topics include the study of the various geographical regions of the world with attention paid to the particular aspects of each region's peoples, cultures and economic development.
 May be taken to satisfy the Scientific & Quantitative Literacy social science requirement in the core curriculum.
 Equivalent to GEO1015.